-The following is a guest post from Rainier Fuclan for Road Rat Motors.
+The following is a guest article by Rainier Fuclan.

 We all dream of being a professional sports star one day, then a lifetime of disappointment and wedgies from actual athletes makes us realize our strengths in more rewarding pursuits like Sudoku puzzles or snarky Internet articles.
 Even the laziest of amateur sports, like the World Beard and Mustache Competition or the Air Guitar Championship require years of dedication or a complete lack of self-respect to compete in.
 Luckily, there are plenty of other amateur sports out there that you can try and ultimately fail at.